UnrelatedString/yoyful-jelly-keyboard/README.md

 # yoyful-jelly-keyboard

-A less broken and more flexible Jelly keyboard bookmarklet
+A less broken and more flexible Jelly keyboard bookmarklet.

+The Jelly language is Copyright (c) 2017 DennisMitchell under the MIT license.